Europe·Albania·Updated May 3, 2026

 What scams target tourists in Tirana?

-The most frequently reported tourist scams in Tirana are Taxi Broken Meter Overcharge, Bar Tab Inflation Scam, Unlicensed Currency Exchange, with 5 classified as high severity.
+The most frequently reported tourist scams in Tirana are Fake Police Extortion Near Skanderbeg Square, Taxi Broken Meter Overcharge, Bar Tab Inflation Scam, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Tirana?

-Taxis in Tirana carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Tirana carry documented risk for tourists — 2 transport-related scams are on record.
 Agree on a fare before entering.
 Use the Bolt or inDrive app for transparent pricing.
 The airport taxi desk sets fixed official rates — use it rather than accepting approaches from drivers.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Tirana safe at night for tourists?